dotnet/roslyn/docs/features/interceptors.md

 At this time, diagnostics are reported for the following conditions:
 - incompatibility between the interceptor and interceptable methods, for example, in their signatures.
 - *duplicate* `[InterceptsLocation]`, that is, multiple interceptors which intercept the same call.
-PROTOTYPE(ic): not yet implemented.
+- interceptor is not accessible at the call site.